-Read more of this article on foraging autumn olives here.
+Read more of her article on foraging autumn olives here.

-I don’t suggest planting autumn olive, but we can take advantage of its wondrous berries and help slow its spread.
+I don’t suggest planting autumn olive, but we can take advantage of its wondrous berries (see them as a gift for the land and wildlife!) and help slow its spread.

-However, here is my point: Nitrogen fixers—unlike many other invasives—are short-lived.
+Remember, nitrogen fixers—unlike many other invasives—are short-lived.
 Their job is to jump-start healing in disturbed and damaged soils.
-Once the soil is healthy enough to support mature trees, nitrogen fixers will begin to die out all on their own without human intervention.
+Once soil is healthy enough to support mature trees, nitrogen fixers die out all on their own without human intervention.

 If they’ve spread, it’s because the ecosystem needs their help.
 Read more about this topic in my article When Weeds are Good.
 You’ll also find an excellent perspective in the book Beyond the War on Invasive Species: A Permaculture Approach to Ecosystem Restoration.

 - 7 Comfrey Uses in the Permaculture Garden